Privacy policy

 - No direct personal identifier stored as part of the response record.

-- No additional Google account profile information stored with a summary discussion message beyond the generated discussion username shown on the site.
+- No additional Google account profile information stored with a summary discussion message or streak record beyond the generated username shown on the site.

 - No public path from the displayed discussion username back to a user's Google account identity.